Brown Lakes State Wildlife Area

 Admission: A valid hunting or fishing license, or State Wildlife Area pass is required for everyone 16 or older accessing any state wildlife area or state trust lands.

 Restrictions: Camping prohibited.
 Please observe all CPW rules and regulations.

 Parking: Unpaved parking lots

-Lodging: Camping on FS land east of lower lake.
+Lodging: Camping on US Forest Service land east of lower lake.